MaheshRathod4/MRSegmentView/README.md

 How to use

-create var
-struct BottomLineExample: View {
+var struct BottomLineExample: View {
     @State var currentPage = 0
     //create array of tab
     @State var tabs = [